dongheenam/dongheenam.info/content/posts/2021/desmos.md

       return `(4, ${16-5*a})`;
     }
   }
-  // returns the coordinates of the maximum based on a function maxLoc(a) {
+  // return the coordinates of the maximum based on a function maxLoc(a) {
     if (a < 2) {
       return  `(4, ${16-5*a})`;